realbite/blix-rest/README.md

 have access to a number of methods

     env                : the request environment hash
     method             : the request method lowercase( 'get'/'post' ..)
     req                : the rack request
     body               : the request body as a string query_params       : a hash of parameters as passed in the url as parameters path_params        : a hash of parameters constructed from variable parts of the path post_params        : a hash of parameters passed in the body of the request params             : all the params combined
     user               : the user making this request ( or nil if format             : the format the response should be in :json or :html before             : before hook ( opts ) - remember to add 'super' as first line !!! after              : after hook (opts,response)- remember to add 'super' as first line !!! proxy              : forward the call to another service (service,path, opts={}) , :include_query=>true/false session            : req.session
     redirect           : (path, status=302) redirect to another url. request_ip         : the ip of the request render_erb         : (template_name [,:layout=>name])
+    server_cache       : get the server cache object server_cache_get   : retrieve/store value in cache
     path_for           : (path) give the correct path for an internal path url_for            : (path) give the full url for an internal path h                  : escape html string to avoid XSS escape_javascript  : escape  a javascript string
     server_options     : options as passed to server at create time mode_test?         : test mode ?
     mode_production?   : production mode ?
     mode_development?  : development mode?

     get_session_id(session_name, opts={}) :